okikio/transferables/README.md

 * `hasTransferables` quickly checks if the input contains at least one [transferable object](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects).
 * `getTransferable` returns an iterator that contains the [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) from the input.
 * `getTransferables` generates an array of [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) from the input.
-* `isSupported` tests what transferable objects are actually supported (support isn't always guranteed) and returns an object with keys-value pairs that represent if message channel and streams are supported [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects).
+* `isSupported` tests what transferable objects are actually supported (support isn't always guranteed) and returns a Promise which resolves to an object that represent if messagechannel and streams are supported.
-* `isObject`, `isTypedArray`, `isStream`, `isMessageChannel`, `isTransferable`, and `filterOutDuplicates` are utility functions that are used internally by `transferables`, but you can use them as well to customize `transferables` to match your use case.
+* `isObject`, `isTypedArray`, `isStream`, `isMessageChannel`, `isTransferable`, and `filterOutDuplicates` are utility functions that are used internally by `transferables`, but can be used externally to customize `transferables` to match other use cases the `transferables` library itself doesn't.

-You use them like this:
+You use the exported methods from the API like so,

 ```ts
 import { hasTransferables, getTransferables, getTransferable } from "transferables";